TAAPArthur/amt/README.md

 ### Manual setup

+#### If you have the name
-* `amt search term` Search for some media.
+1. `amt search term` Search for some media.
 The search mechanism are the same as for `amt load` described above
+2. `amt play` to play from the first episode or `amt play N` to play the Nth episode.
+Subsequent `amt play` commands can be used to play the next media.
+Use `amt view` for manga/novels or consume if you don't care.

+### If you have the url
-* `amt add-from-url url` where url is the same the same one you would use to watch it from a browser
+* `amt add-from-url url` where url is the same the same one you would use to watch it from a browser.
+Then start from (2) above
-* `amt stream url` Instead of adding the media, just start playing the media specified by the url
+* Or just `amt stream url` to not add the media internally.
+Add the `-c` option if you want to continue to the next episode

 ## Key commands